 The core coursework establishes the necessary background and common competency level.
 The area of concentration builds upon the core courses, allowing the student to develop expertise in a given academic area.
 Elective slots enable the students to explore their area of concentration in greater depth, or to pursue topics outside the concentration.
 The Seminar provides an avenue by which enrolled students can explore topics of particular interest.
 The Practicum is the mechanism whereby students, as members of a team, delve deeply into a problem in an effort to create a solution that is relevant to information technology strategy.

-The MITS program requirements include 120 units*, divided as follows:
+The MITS program minimum requirements include 120 units*, divided as follows:

 - Core Course Requirements - 48 units